The Adventures of Superboy

 proposed a series based on "the adventures of Superman as a youth."
 Liebowitz

-responded on December 2, 1938, effectively declining the pitch.
-Jerry
+responded on December 2, 1938, declining the pitch.
+Around December 1940,

 A copyright ashcan for a Superboy comic book was produced by Detective